mzabolocki/SpikeAgent/README.md

 2. Install the dependencies

-   We use conda to manage the dependencies and currently only support the Linux system.
+   We use conda to manage the dependencies.

    ### Linux Users